 First teach for Wave 1 T Levels is September 2020.

-The first 3 T Levels will be available at selected colleges and schools (providers) across England in September 2020.
+The first three T Levels will be available at selected colleges and schools (providers) across England in September 2020.
 This means pupils who entered year 10 in September 2018 will be the first to be able to study them.

 Other centres will be able to register to offer T Levels from September 2021.
 Find out how to become a T Level provider.

-The DfE have selected 54 providers to deliver T Levels in September 2020.
+The Department for Education (DfE) have selected 54 providers to deliver T Levels in September 2020.

 Anyone wishing to become an eligible provider in order to deliver T Levels from September 2021 (Wave 1 and Wave 2 subjects) was required to submit an ‘intention to teach’ application to the DfE by the end of February.
-The DfE will then select providers for the 2021 roll out.
+The DfE will then select providers for the 2021 rollout.

 Specifications will be submitted to the IfATE in December 2019, with draft available for public release in March 2020.